-The project “Education in Emergency for Children on the Move” that Save the Children foresees to develop in Una-Sana Canton, the most dramatically affected by the permanent migration flows trying to reach safety in Europe, aims to ensure immediate access to high quality formal and informal education activities to refugee and migrant children, including UASC, in a child-oriented, safe and secure environment.
+The project “Education in Emergency for Children on the Move” developed in Una-Sana Canton, aimed to ensure immediate access to high quality formal and informal education activities to refugee and migrant children, in a child-oriented, safe and secure environment.
 Specifically, this project intended to:

-- (At least) 1’200 refugee and migrant children (aged 6-17), including UASC, join the Preparatory HEART Program and regularly attend classes in 5 public primary schools (Model Schools) of Una-Sana Canton, together with their Bosnian peers;
+- 729 refugee and migrant children (aged 6-15), including 23 UASC, joined the Preparatory HEART Program, and 301 enrolled in regular classes together with their Bosnian peers;

-- (At least) 500 refugee and migrant girls (aged 12-18), including 6 UASC, and 90 Bosnian peers, participated to several formal and informal education activities;
+- 811 refugee and migrant girls (aged 12-18), including 6 UASC, and 90 Bosnian peers, participated to several formal and informal education activities.

-- Implemented the Preparatory HEART Program – an educational assessment program, based on the HEART methodology and intended to the educational integration of minors on the move with their Bosnian peers – in 5 Model Schools of Una-Sana Canton, reaching 7 UASC (aged 10-15) located inside the Sedra TRC and 250 minors (aged 5-15) located inside the Borici TRC;
+- implemented the Preparatory HEART Program – an educational assessment program, based on the HEART methodology and intended to the educational integration of minors on the move with their Bosnian peers – in 5 Model Schools of Una-Sana Canton, reaching 23 UASC (aged 10-15) located inside the Sedra and Borici TRCs, and 706 minors (aged 6-15) located inside the Borici TRC;

-- Implemented several formal education activities, based on the HEART methodology, in 5 Model Schools of Una-Sana Canton, reaching 486 minors on the move (aged 6-15) located inside the Borici and Sedra TRCs, out of which 197 enrolled in regular classes with their Bosnian peers;
+- implemented several formal education activities, based on the HEART methodology, in 5 Model Schools of Una-Sana Canton, reaching 942 minors on the move (aged 6-15) located inside the Borici and Sedra TRCs, out of which 301 enrolled in regular classes with their Bosnian peers;

-- Organized 500 artistic and educational workshops, based on the HEART methodology, inside the Sedra, Borici and Miral TRCs as well as in some indoor and outdoor spaces of the local communities, reaching 1’192 minors on the move (aged 6-18);
+- organized 1’020 artistic and educational workshops, based on the HEART methodology, inside the Sedra, Borici and Miral TRCs as well as in some indoor and outdoor spaces of the local communities, reaching 1’192 minors on the move (aged 6-18) and 51 Bosnian peers;

-- Developed several formal and informal “gender-oriented” education activities (55 workshops), reaching 414 girls on the move (aged 6-18);
+- developed several formal and informal “gender-oriented” education activities (96 workshops), reaching 811 girls on the move (aged 6-18) and 90 Bosnian peers;